 The most common types of medical records summary services are:

 A well-driven Medical Narrative Summary is a running note of the plaintiff’s medical history in a narrative manner.
-The process highlights narrating the medical events detailed in the medical records.
+The physician chart review process highlights narrating the medical events detailed in the medical records.

 A deposition summary is typically an objective, concise clerical digest of the key points of a deposition transcript.
 This summary identifies important points in the deposition by page and line.
 For litigation, it stands out to be one of the most important tools.

-Even in this digital era, we could see a handful of handwritten medical records here and there.
+Even in this digital era, we can see a handful of handwritten medical records here and there.
 In handwritten files, physicians use shorthands to save time in documentation.

 As a medical analyst analyzes medical records, this comes as one of the challenges.
 An expert medical record reviewer can crack them down easily as she/he may be aware of the shorthands from their clinical experience.